dvardoo/dvardoo.github.io/_posts/2020-09-17-htb-openadmin.markdown

 );
 ~~~

-Also by using `ls` on /home-directory I found two different users: jimmy and joanna.
+Also by using `ls` on the home directory I found two different users: jimmy and joanna.
 ~~~
 $ ls /home
 ~~~